san-the-coder/utils/get_1_mail/readme.md

 To select exactly needed email, even if it consists from multiple parts you may set a search criterion:

--- field 'subject' of email
+- field 'subject' of email
--- field 'from' (to do)
+- field 'from' (to do)

 There are also configurable parameters in config:

--- Path to save an attachment
+- Path to save an attachment
--- Filename, if you need to override the original.
+- Filename, if you need to override the original.
--- Folder to search inside the mailbox.
+- Folder to search inside the mailbox.

-/San/
+_San_